coinstr/coinstr.io/content/_index.md

 # 🛡️ Security
 Using a distributed protocol like `nostr` for orchestration of signature requests removes intermediaries such as wallet developers or centralized exchanges from the spending process, making it much more secure.

 Some users may sign with a Twitter-like app (e.g. Damus), some may use a hardware wallet, and some may use a browser plugin.
-Since coinstr uses only core Bitcoin protocols, it is compatible with users who may not even be using a nostr client.
+Since Coinstr uses only core Bitcoin protocols, it is compatible with users who may not even be using a nostr client.

 Coinstr is fully open source and relies on no intermediaries for safe and stable usage.